We’re delighted finally to announce the results of our Women on Film competition.

 Life begins when she reluctantly agrees to share her booth with Cliff Robertson’s Burt Hansen.
 Aldrich sets her up the most tarnishing sort of defeat at the hands of this younger manipulator.
 Crawford’s portrayal of the naïve Millicent is expert and intriguing, her legendary silhouette somehow wrenched into plainness.
 She offers an arsenal of self-conscious traits, which includes a girlish, manic pronunciation of “Okay!” as Burt loutishly suggests they go Dutch.
 We soon stop seeing Joan and start recognising Millicent, a mature woman who makes missteps in the search for love.

 Aldrich has been described as having a penchant toward the psychotic and physically unkempt, but his decision to pair well-known actresses with peculiar or fringe material has yielded legendary performances.
 In Hush, Hush, Sweet Charlotte (1964) and The Killing of Sister George (1968) he presents grotesque scenes of jealousy, aging and desire.
-Setting aside his well-known high camp, epic action and comedy hits, Aldrich’s story of solitude is still my favorite theme.
-In the face of these gruesome Technicolor heroines in their overly powdered skin and paper-mache eyelashes, we have the monochrome Millicent, emerging from the cabana: all neck and legs, stripped of her protective shadow.
+Setting aside his well-known high camp, epic action and comedy hits, Aldrich’s story of solitude is still my favourite theme.
+In the face of these gruesome Technicolor heroines in their overly powdered skin and papier-mache eyelashes, we have the monochrome Millicent, emerging from the cabana: all neck and legs, stripped of her protective shadow.

 Here, Aldrich captures the erstwhile Queen of Hollywood in a skilled portrait of anonymity.

 - Emily wins an annual subscription to Sight & Sound.